DylanPlemmons/ENC4265/reflective_blogs.md

 **AI Statement**: Only spell check was used to improve the writing on this assignment.

 # Manual Assessment
-**Prompt D:** Explore an online tutorial, manual, or reference guide/FAQ page.
+Prompt: Explore an online tutorial, manual, or reference guide/FAQ page.
 Give it an honest but professional assessment.
 Describe in your post the aspects of the page(s) that are effective, and explain why.
 Describe the aspects of the page(s) that are ineffective, and explain why.

 I will be providing an assessment on the [Volkswagen Jetta 2023 Owners Manual](https://www.manua.ls/volkswagen/jetta-2023/manual).
 Some of the aspects that are effective for the manual is the use of icons and imagery to help visualize parts of the manual.
 The inclusion of icons that are colored help to bring attention to important information, such as, a red caution symbol next to text that explains dangers and how to be safe.
 The images in the manual are used to show what certain buttons and other parts of the car do.
 Some aspects of the manual that could be changed is adding additional information on functions/accessories that are optional upgrades or only available on certain trims.
 It could be easy for a reader to believe they have a function that is explained in the manual but is not available on their car.